Deaths of Tate Rowland and Terrie Trosper

 The deaths of Janson Tate Rowland (November 7, 1970 – July 26, 1988) and Terrie Shawn Trosper (February 27, 1964 – May 30, 1991), two siblings in Childress, Texas, occurred in 1988 and 1991, respectively.
-Their deaths, though ruled a suicide and an accident, were one of several cases attributed to the Satanic panic that occurred in the United States in the late 1980s.
+Though ruled a suicide and an accident, they were two of several cases attributed to the Satanic panic of the United States in the late 1980s.

-Deaths

 Tate Rowland

-On the evening of July 26, 1988, the body of seventeen-year-old Tate Rowland was discovered hanging from a horse apple tree on a dirt road outside of Childress, Texas by his friend, Chad Johnston.
+On the evening of July 26, 1988, the body of 17-year-old Tate Rowland was discovered hanging from a horse apple tree on a dirt road outside of Childress, Texas by his friend, Chad Johnston.
 At 6 p.m., Johnston came to Rowland's house, where he told Rowland's father and stepmother, Brenda, that he had witnessed Tate hang himself.
 The three rushed to the tree where Chad had witnessed the suicide, and Rowland's father, Jimmie, cut him down from the tree.
 According to Johnston, he and Rowland had been drinking beers outside their truck near the tree; he claimed that he had walked to the other side of the truck to throw a beer can away, and when he returned, he witnessed Rowland hang himself with the rope.

 During a second interview with Johnston on July 28, he claimed that he witnessed Rowland attempt to hang himself twice; the first time, the rope broke, and the two returned to Rowland's home to retrieve another rope.
-Upon returning to the tree, Johnston claimed Rowland was able to successfully hang himself by standing on the hood of the car and jumping off.
+Upon returning to the tree, Johnston claimed Rowland hanged himself by standing on the hood of the car and jumping off.

-Rowland's death was officially ruled a suicide, attributed to personal troubles regarding the breakup between him and his girlfriend the year prior; however, on the day of his death, it was reported by friends and family that he had not exhibited any signs of being upset or depressed.
+Rowland's death was officially ruled a suicide, attributed to personal troubles regarding the breakup between him and his girlfriend the year prior.
+On the day of his death, friends and relatives said he had not shown any signs of anger or depression.
 He had made plans to fill in as a coach at a friend's softball game that evening.